-- 2. Scientific Justification (up to 5 pages) The proposals should describe the observations and activities proposed.
+- 2. Scientific Justification (up to 5 pages for Legacy proposals, up to 3 pages for Archival proposals) The proposals should describe the observations and activities proposed.
 Any supplementary data sets proposed or required should be described as to relevance, structure and status (for instance; open, pipeline processed archives; existing, but not fully processed; or proposed, but not acquired observations accepted or pending).
 The purpose, structure and implementation of software tools for processing beyond the standard SOFIA pipeline processing should be described in detail.
-For theoretical work, the importance and relevance to the specific SLP should be clearly described. - 3.
-Feasibility and Path to Publication (up to 3 pages) This section forms the basis for assessment of the technical feasibility of the proposed observations.
-The requested exposure time for each observation must be justified.
+For theoretical work, the importance and relevance to the specific SLP/SARP should be clearly described. - 3.
+Feasibility and Path to Publication (up to 3 pages for Legacy proposals, up to 1 page for Archival proposals) This section forms the basis for assessment of the technical feasibility of the proposed observations.
+For SLPs, the requested exposure time for each observation must be justified.
 The section should include the expected target fluxes and the signal-to-noise ratio required for each observation.
-The source (or method) for the flux estimates, and their accuracies should be addressed.
-Where applicable the spectral resolution required must be explicitly stated.
+The source (or method) for the flux estimates and their accuracies should be addressed.
+Where applicable, the spectral resolution required must be explicitly stated.
 Any other information about the proposed observations that would help the reviewer relate the technical needs to the scientific goals should be included in this section.
-Observing overheads and other indirect time estimates should follow the instructions given in the Observers Handbook.
-This section should also contain the justification for special calibration procedures, if they have been requested (Cy7_CfP Sec.
+Observing overheads and other indirect time estimates should follow the instructions given in the Observer's Handbook.
+This section should also contain the justification for special calibration procedures, if they have been requested (Cy8_CfP Sec.
 3.5.2).
+For SARPs, the proposal does not include observations, but this section should still include the other components described below.